Allen Edmonds: Manufacturing

 With more than ninety-eight per cent of shoes sold in the U.S. being produced overseas, Allen Edmonds is among a small minority of companies producing shoes domestically.
 John Stollenwerk, Allen Edmonds's retired chairman and former owner was committed to keeping manufacturing in the U.S. In 2003, the company invested $1 million (1.1% of sales) to refit their factory to save 5% on production of each shoe.
 Its assembly lines were replaced with teams of craftsmen, allowing reduced overtime, more ease in covering for absent employees, and fewer manufacturing imperfections.

 In 2006, concerned with rising manufacturing costs and ambitions to compete in the boat shoe and hand-sewn market, Allen Edmonds closed its Lewiston, Maine, manufacturing plant and moved its hand-sewn production to a new, company-owned factory in the Dominican Republic.
 Shoe uppers for the Allen Edmonds hand-sewn collection are cut and sewn in the Dominican Republic; raw materials are sent from the U.S. for sewing, then shipped to Port Washington, Wisconsin for completion.
-The Horween Leather Company supplies cordovan shells for Allen Edmonds.
+Horween Leather Company supplies cordovan shells for Allen Edmonds.

 Allen Edmonds offers recrafting services to refurbish its shoes, which includes replacing soles and heels; creating a new cork base and strip; and reapplying finish.
 The company recrafts 26,000 pairs of shoes each year and has recrafted one million pairs since the program's inception.
 The company states a pair of its shoes can be recrafted about four times before it should be retired.

 As of 2022, Allen Edmonds employs 135 craftspeople, many of which are 2nd and 3rd-generation makers, and has an apprentice program to train new generations of craftspeople.
 Each shoe goes through a 212-step process and will see up to 60 different craftspeople before the shoe is completed.